Robin Wright: 1980s–2000s: Transition into feature films

 Wright transitioned into feature film work with a role in Hollywood Vice Squad in 1986, followed by her breakthrough role as Princess Buttercup in the cult film The Princess Bride in 1987.
 She gained critical acclaim in her role as Jenny Curran in Forrest Gump (1994), receiving Golden Globe Award and Screen Actors Guild nominations for Best Supporting Actress.

 Wright starred in a leading role of the film adaptation of Daniel Defoe's Moll Flanders (1996), for which she received a Satellite Award nomination for Best Actress in a Drama.
-She was nominated for a Screen Actors Guild Award for Best Actress for her role in She's So Lovely (1997), a film in which she co-starred with her then-husband Sean Penn.
-Wright starred with Kevin Costner in Luis Mandoki's film adaptation of Nicholas Sparks' novel Message in a Bottle.
+She appeared in independent films, including Loved (1997), She's So Lovely (1997), Nine Lives (2005) and Sorry, Haters (2006), and was nominated for a Screen Actors Guild Award for Best Actress for her role in She's So Lovely, a film in which she co-starred with her then-husband Sean Penn.
+Wright starred with Kevin Costner in Luis Mandoki's 1999 film adaptation of Nicholas Sparks' novel Message in a Bottle.
+In 2000, she starred in the supernatural thriller Unbreakable.
 She received her third Screen Actors Guild Award nomination for her role in the television film Empire Falls (2005).
+She had supporting roles in the sports drama Moneyball (2011) and the thriller The Girl with the Dragon Tattoo (2011).